nedbat/coveragepy/doc/subprocess.rst

 invoke :func:`coverage.process_startup` when Python processes start.

-How you set ``COVERAGE_PROCESS_START`` depends on the details of how you create subprocesses.
-As long as the environment variable is visible in your subprocess, it will work.
+How you set ``COVERAGE_PROCESS_START`` depends on the details of how you create sub-processes.
+As long as the environment variable is visible in your sub-process, it will work.

 You can configure your Python installation to invoke the ``process_startup`` function in two ways: